pmndrs/valtio/readme.md

 You can have computed values with dependency tracking.
 Dependency tracking in valtio conflicts with the work in useSnapshot.
 React users should consider using render functions (optionally useMemo) as a primary mean.
-Computed works well for some edge cases.
+Computed works well for some edge cases and for vanilla-js users.

 ##### `addComputed`